Consequences of preserving reversibility in quantum superchannels: Main results and their implications

-\begin{proof} The proof for the semi-device-independent case for the scenario where measurements performed in the future part are trusted follows the same steps used when proving Cor.\,\ref{cor:DI}.
-Since the partial trace over the total global future of $W'$ leads to a causally separable process, Theorem 7 of Ref.\,\cite{bavaresco19} ensures that $W$ is extensibly causal when the instruments of Alice and Bob are untrusted. \end{proof}
+The proof for the semi-device-independent case for the scenario where measurements performed in the future part are trusted follows the same steps used when proving Cor.\,\ref{cor:DI}.
+Since the partial trace over the total global future of $W'$ leads to a causally separable process matrix, Theorem 7 of Ref.\,\cite{bavaresco19} ensures that $W$ is extensibly causal \ReviseFurther{even if the measurements performed in the global future are characterized}.